ORBA/magento2-env/README.md

 ### 5.3.
 Set up your Magento extension to be developed locally

 1. GIT clone your extension to `src/modules/<VENDOR>/<Extension>`, eg. `src/modules/Orba/Payupl`.
 2. Add your extension as a dependency to Composer, using `src/mage<MAGE_VER>/composer.json` file.
-Set `*` as a version.
+Set the same version as in extension's `composer.json` file.
 Example:
     ```
     {
         ...
         "require": {
             ...
-            "orba/magento2-payupl": "*"
+            "orba/magento2-payupl": "2.0.0-dev"
         }
         ...
     }